top of page

 DON'Ts:

 2. Businesses, corporations, organizations, and affiliations should not add their brand, logo, or tagline to the notes being attached to Heart of Dinner's care packages.
 These handwritten notes are not for marketing purposes and should only serve one purpose: to carry out Heart of Dinner's mission to address food insecurity, loneliness, and isolation through our care packages.
-Bags received with any branding, logos, or taglines will NOT be used.
+Handwritten notes received with any branding, logos, or taglines will NOT be used.

 3. Do not include political messages or affiliation on your handwritten notes.
 We appreciate your contributions in making a difference in our communities and bringing smiles to the faces of our Elderly beneficiaries.
 Thank you for your kindness and generosity.